Rehab 4 Addiction

 Unfortunately, this has coincided with an overall reduction in state spending, particularly in the healthcare and social care sector.

-Cuts in publicly-funded addiction treatment mean many people have to rely on the private sector for drug and alcohol treatment.
+Cuts in publicly-funded drug and alcohol addiction treatment mean many people have to rely on the private sector for drug and alcohol treatment.
 Many of these people assume private treatment is beyond their financial means.

 At Rehab 4 Addiction, we are here to tell you that this belief is wholly unfounded.

-Fortunately, there exists addiction treatment in the West Midlands to suit most budgets.
+Fortunately, there are service providers for drug and alcohol addictions throughout the West Midlands to suit most budgets.

-When you contact Rehab 4 Addiction, we will help you select treatment in the West Midlands that suit your needs and your budget.
+When you contact Rehab 4 Addiction, we will help you select a suitable drug and alcohol rehab in the West Midlands that suits your needs and your budget.

 By far the worst decision you could possibly make would be to take no action whatsoever.